-CCTV inspection of newly constructed sewers and maintenance structures
+CCTV inspection of sewers and maintenance structures

 All newly constructed sewers and maintenance structures must be inspected by CCTV to ensure the pipe is without any construction defects, has no internal flow obstruction and has been constructed as per its approved design.
 Also, the inspection will verify the information provided with the ‘As Constructed’ drawings.

 The CCTV inspection and report are also required under the development gifted asset process and must be completed prior to acceptance of sewer asset.
 All newly constructed sewer assets have a life expectancy of up to 100 years.
 All defects identified by the certifier in the initial CCTV survey must be rectified and resurveyed for the final CCTV survey.